Southwest (Washington, D.C.): History

-Before 1950
+18th century

 Southwest is part of Pierre L'Enfant's original city plans and includes some of the oldest buildings in the city, including the Wheat Row block of townhouses, built in 1793, and Fort McNair, which was established in 1791 as "the U.S. Arsenal at Greenleaf Point."

+19th century

 Before 1847, much of the Virginia portion of the District of Columbia, including the town of Alexandria, was included in Southwest.

 After the Civil War, the Southwest Waterfront became a neighborhood for the poorer classes of Washingtonians.
 The neighborhood was divided in half by Fourth Street SW, then known as 41/2 Street; Scotch, Irish, German, and eastern European immigrants lived west of 41/2 Street, while freed blacks lived to the east.
 Each half was centered on religious establishments: St. Dominic's Catholic Church and Talmud Torah Congregation on the west, and Friendship Baptist Church on the east.
 (Also, each half of the neighborhood was the childhood home of a future American musical star — the first home of Al Jolson, whose father was the cantor of Talmud Torah Congregation, after his family emigrated from what is now Lithuania was on 41/2 Street, and Marvin Gaye was born in a tenement on First Street.)

-Waterfront developed into a quite contradictory area: it had a thriving commercial district with grocery stores, shops, a movie theater, as well as a few large and elaborate houses (mostly owned by wealthy blacks).
-However, most of the neighborhood was a very poor shantytown of tenements, shacks, and even tents.
-These places, some of them in the shadow of the Capitol Building, were frequent subjects of photographs highlighting the stark contrast.